Unpacking Security Scanners for GitHub Actions Workflows: Workflow Security Scanners under Study

 \subsection{Curated list of Workflow Security Scanners}

-From the original set of 30 tools, we curate the ones that fulfill the following requirements: analyze workflow files on a local machine, be actively maintained, be production ready, build and execute.
+In the following, we breakdown our curation process, to select a set of workflow security scanners that are amenable to sound and reproducible experiments.

-\textit{Workflow-focused target:} We focus on tools that analyze \ghas workflow files (.yml or .yaml files).
+\textit{Workflow-focused target:} We focus on scanners that analyze \ghas workflow files (.yml or .yaml files).
 We exclude \href{https://github.com/jasonxtn/Argus}{Argus}, which scans repository metadata and focuses on DNS leaks, email exposure and misconfigured assets.
-We also exclude \href{https://github.com/latiotech/github-actions-log-checker}{Github Actions Log Checker} that scans the logs of the \ghas and \href{https://github.com/aquasecurity/trivy}{Trivy} that scans Container Images and the file system.
+We also exclude \href{https://github.com/latiotech/github-actions-log-checker}{GitHub Actions Log Checker} that scans the logs of the \ghas and \href{https://github.com/aquasecurity/trivy}{Trivy} that scans Container Images and the file system.

-\textit{Local execution:} Our study centers on tools that run on a local machine and process local workflow files, with no code or logs uploaded to a vendor service.
-Meanwhile, these scanners might access the network for metadata lookups, e.g., to resolve tags to SHAs/digests (pinning) or to check for known-vulnerable components against public feeds (OSV/GHSA).
-Local execution ensures full control and reproducibility.
-Runtime agents and online scanners such as \href{https://github.com/kondukto-io/kntrl}{Kntrl}, \href{https://github.com/step-security/harden-runner}{Harden-Runner}, \href{https://github.com/bullfrogsec/bullfrog}{Bullfrog}, \href{https://github.com/koalalab-inc/bolt}{BOLT} and \href{https://github.com/CycodeLabs/cimon-action}{Cimon} are not included in the benchmarking corpus.
+\textit{Reproducible execution:} Our study centers on scanners that we can configure and execute on our local machines.
+This allows us to precisely document the versions of the scanners and their configurations, for reproducibility purposes.
+In particular, we discard the tools that execute only on the GitHub runners or that depend on online scanners. \href{https://github.com/kondukto-io/kntrl}{Kntrl}, \href{https://github.com/step-security/harden-runner}{Harden-Runner}, \href{https://github.com/bullfrogsec/bullfrog}{Bullfrog}, \href{https://github.com/koalalab-inc/bolt}{BOLT} and \href{https://github.com/CycodeLabs/cimon-action}{Cimon} are not included in the benchmarking corpus.

-\textit{Active projects:} To prioritize mature and actively maintained projects, we select tools whose latest public commit was within the last six months.
-This guarantees relevance, maintenance, and responsiveness to evolving \ghas features and security threats.
-We exclude \href{https://github.com/Mobile-IoT-Security-Lab/GHAST}{GHAST}, \href{https://github.com/Ale0x78/GW-Checker}{GW-Checker}, and \href{https://github.com/sealuzh/cd-linter-artifacts}{CD-Linter}, as their last recorded commits date back over years.
+\textit{Active projects:} To prioritize mature and actively maintained projects, we select scanners whose latest public commit was within the last six months.
+This guarantees relevance, and responsiveness to evolving \ghas features and security threats.
+We exclude \href{https://github.com/Mobile-IoT-Security-Lab/GHAST}{GHAST}, \href{https://github.com/Ale0x78/GW-Checker}{GW-Checker}, and \href{https://github.com/sealuzh/cd-linter-artifacts}{CD-Linter}, as their last recorded commits date back more than 3 years.